-On October 2, 2020, the OEB issued a procedural order to implement the direction of the Ontario Divisional Court and required Hydro One to submit its proposal for the recovery of the deferred tax asset amounts allocated to ratepayers for the 2017 to 2022 period.
-As at December 31, 2020, Hydro One recorded a regulatory asset of \$204 million for the cumulative deferred tax asset amounts shared with ratepayers since 2017 to date, consisting of \$70 million and \$134 million for Hydro One Networks' distributions and transmission segments respectively.
-As a result of the OEB's procedural order, the \$204 million regulatory asset relating to the cumulative deferred tax asset amounts allocated to ratepayers since 2017 has been separately presented from the deferred income tax regulatory asset.
-Until the OEB issues the order to implement the recovery of the deferred tax asset amounts allocated to ratepayers for the 2017 to 2022 period, this \$204 million regulatory asset will continue to increase to recognize the additional amounts shared with ratepayers during the reporting period.
+On October 2, 2020, the OEB issued a procedural order to implement the direction of the Ontario Divisional Court which required Hydro One to submit its proposal for the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period.
+On April 8, 2021, the OEB rendered the DTA Implementation Decision, in which the OEB approved recovery of the DTA amounts allocated to ratepayers for the 2017 to 2021 period, plus carrying charges over a two-year period, commencing on July 1, 2021.
+In addition, Hydro One was approved to adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further amounts of future tax savings flowing to customers.
+As at December 31, 2021, Hydro One has a regulatory asset of \$204 million for the cumulative DTA amounts shared with ratepayers since 2017 to date, net of the amount recovered from ratepayers pursuant to the DTA Implementation Decision.
+The regulatory asset of \$204 million (2020 - \$204 million) consists of \$74 million (2020 - \$70 million) and \$130 million (2020 - \$134 million) for Hydro One Networks' distribution and transmission segments, respectively.
+As a result of the OEB's procedural order, the \$204 million regulatory asset relating to the cumulative DTA amounts allocated to ratepayers since 2017 has been separately presented from the deferred income tax regulatory asset.
+The balance of this regulatory account will continue to decrease as amounts are recovered over the next 18 months.